 Lardera’s work was abstract in nature but nearly always made figurative references, between 1942 and 1945 the artist created the first examples of what he referred to as “two-dimensional sculpture.”
 These nearly flat, metallic constructions were made of vertical and perpendicular elements combined with colored iron sheets and mosaic-detail inserts.
 Starting from 1949, a third dimension was added to his compositions by constructing more elaborate geometrical planes.
-By organically linking schematic shapes in a single space, the artist created architectural spacial constructions that were open and airy, thus nullifying the solidity and density of the three-dimensional volume by allowing air and light to penetrate the sculpture and fill the voids created by the intersection of the planes themselves.
+By organically linking schematic shapes in a single space, the artist created architectural spatial constructions that were open and airy, thus nullifying the solidity and density of their three-dimensional volume by allowing air and light to fill the voids created by the intersection of the planes themselves.

-In 1947 Lardera settled in Paris permanently and the following year had a solo exhibition of his two-dimensional sculptures and drawings at the Denise Renè gallery.
+In 1947 Lardera settled permanently in Paris and the following year had a solo exhibition of his two-dimensional sculptures and drawings at Galerie Denise René.
 He took part in the Salon de Mai and in the Salon des Réalité Nouvelles and in 1948 was invited to exhibit at the Venice Biennale, the first of many times he would participate in the international event.
 After that he exhibited at the São Paulo Bienal and at the Documenta, Kassel, in 1955, and at the New Delhi triennial in 1968.
-The artist died in Paris on February 23, 1989.
+Lardera died in Paris on February 23, 1989.